triton-inference-server/server/docs/model_configuration.md

 For TensorFlow each value is in the tensorflow namespace.
 For example, tensorflow::DT_FLOAT is the 32-bit floating-point value.

-For Caffe2 each value is in the caffe2 namespace and is prepended with TensorProto_DataType_.
-For example, caffe2::TensorProto_DataType_FLOAT is the 32-bit floating-point datatype.

 For ONNX Runtime each value is prepended with ONNX_TENSOR_ELEMENT_DATA_TYPE_.
 For example, ONNX_TENSOR_ELEMENT_DATA_TYPE_FLOAT is the 32-bit floating-point